 Actually, the entire fight card looks exciting with a lot of matchups between tough fighters who love to stand up and hate to quit.
 Many of these fights would be completely appropriate on a pay-per-view event even though we’ll be watching this one free on TV.

 It all goes down on Saturday, 16 December at Bell MTS Place in Winnipeg.
 The fights begin at 8 PM ET and 1 AM GMT.
 You can watch it on FOX in the United States and BT Sport in the UK.
-For television coverage in other markets, see the official UFC on FOX 26 page here.

 Here’s the full fight card.

 - Robbie Lawler vs. Rafael Dos Anjos (welterweight)